What to Do After a Vape Detection Alert

 To address this, consider:

-Training staff to respond well
+Training personnel to respond well

 Adjusting policies as you learn